English National Curriculum - Science

 Contact: [email protected]

-Resources: Class presentation, PhET Slide, batteries, a bulb, alligator clips, buzzers, a bell, switch and wires.
+Resources: Class presentation, PhET Slide, batteries, bulbs, alligator clips, buzzers/bells, switches and wires.

 Core Handout (2): The handout sets out 5 different circuits: children need to predict if the circuit will work and explain why.